 Let me get one thing straight before I even start this list.
-The King Jame Bible on your shelf right now is not the same as the original 1611 KJV.
+There is nothing wrong with wanting to read the KJV.
+The problem is when fanatics try to force other people to read it because they have been convinced that the new translations are evil because the translators are “changing” the Bible.
+However, the King Jame Bible on your shelf right now is not the same as the original 1611 KJV.
 In fact, the 1611 KJV Bible that you can buy on amazon or any other Bible store is still not the same as the real 1611 King James.

 And when hee had apprehended him, hee put him in prison, and deliuered him to foure quaternions of souldiers to keepe him, intending after Easter to bring him forth to the people.